Kagigz/codingAIworkshops/workshop3/stepbystep-en.md

 }
 ```

-Create the *getInfo* method that will call the Computer Vision API, and make sure to give your subscription key.
+Create the *getInfo* method that will call the Computer Vision API, and make sure to fill in your subscription key.

 ```
 getInfo = (content) => {